-Ref Title Attached Under
+Ref Title Attached to Report Under Separate Cover NIL

-to Separate

-Report Cover

-NIL

 Councillors were requested to submit any budget requests for the forthcoming budget by the 1st April each year.
 Also, users of Shire owned/controlled facilities were encouraged to put items forward for the Building & Disability Services Committee to consider, which have subsequently been recommended to Council at the March 2018 OCM for budget consideration.